James Gita Hakim: Background and education

-Hakim was born in present-day South Sudan on 14 May 1954.
-He migrated to Uganda, when still a young boy.
+Hakim was born in Anglo-Egyptian Sudan on 14 May 1954.
+He migrated to Uganda when still a young boy.
 He was educated at St. Mary's College Kisubi, for his secondary school education, from S1 to S6.
 He then entered Makerere University School of Medicine, graduating in 1979, with a Bachelor of Medicine and Bachelor of Surgery degree.

 After a year of internship, he continued his medical education by obtaining a Master of Medicine degree in Internal Medicine, from the University of Nairobi, in Kenya.
 He then studied and passed the examinations leading to the award of the title Member of the Royal College of Physicians.
 Later, he was elected Fellow of the Royal College of Physicians.
 He also held a Master of Medical Science degree in Clinical Epidemiology, obtained from the University of Newcastle School of Medicine and Public Health in Australia.
 He attended a post-doctoral fellowship in cardiology, at Aachen, Germany.
 He also successfully undertook a Health Professionals Education course at the University of Cape Town.
 At a graduation ceremony in 2016, Professor Hakim was nominated for the award of a Doctor of Medicine degree by the University College London.